marcos-paulo-holanda/todolist/README.md

 # todolist

 A simple app to mark your daily tasks which is possible to create them through different sub-links.
-More than a webpage, the program carried out in a integratin with a semi-scructed database locally and remoteley in MongoDB.
+More than a webpage, the program carried out an integration with a semi-scructed database locally and remoteley in MongoDB.
 The webpage was deployed on Heroku and in the video below is possible to see the integration locally.

 Um simples aplicativo de agenda de tarefas do qual é possível criar diferentes sub-tarefas através de sub-links.
 Mais do que uma webpage, o exercício consistiu na integração com um banco de dados semi-estruturado no MongoDB localmente e na nuvem.
 O host do site foi feito no Heroku.
 No vídeo abaixo é possível visualizar a integração da webpage com o banco de dados localmente na máquina.